 This is on the higher end of the scale, but after living off of pupusas for a while, we decided to splurge.
 Olor de Mar is located on the Palo Verde property at the far east side of the beach, although the restaurant and hotel are not directly affiliated.

 I highly recommend the pancetta and prawn sandwich with pickled onions.
 It’s one of the tastiest sandwiches I’ve had in a long while.

 Budget Dorm – The Black Cat

 Boasting an outdoor pool, this hostel is the most lively place in all of El Zonte.
-This is one of the only party-hostels in El Zonte, so get your relax on during the day and head across the highway to this for the action.
+This is one of the only party-hostels in El Zonte, so get your relax on during the day at the beach then head across the highway to this hostel for the action.
 They also have karaoke, trivia and salsa nights.

 - Dorm $8 with continental breakfast included.

 One of our favourite places to stay in El Zonte, only because of the room — more specifically, the view.
 If booking here make sure to get the cabana on the end closest to the water.
 The mornings you can watch the surfers and in the evenings you can watch the sunset from your balcony.
 As well, the common area is pretty laid back and has some great ocean views as well.

 Don’t expect much else though.
 The shared bathroom needs a bit of work, WIFI is non-existant, and the rooms are fairly simple.
 But for us, the view alone is worth the stay.